colinl/colinl.github.io/_posts/2016-07-28-Configure-pi-as-headless-server.markdown

 range then you may end up with two devices with the same address which is disastrous.
 The setting has to be added to the file `/etc/dhcpcd.conf`.
 You can do this using your favourite command line editor.
-If you have not got a favourite then you can use nano which is installed by default with raspbian.
+If you have not got a favourite then you can use nano which is installed by default with Raspbian.
 This needs to be done with root permissions, which you can do on the PC whilst logged on to the Pi using the `sudo` command.
 Run

     `sudo nano /etc/dhcpcd.conf`